Albrit197/SauliusDirBrowser/README.md

-Wellcome!
-This repository is file browsing page that contains:
+SauliusDirBrowser

+SauliusDirBrowser is a PHP Local Files browser project.

+Installation
+Use link: https://github.com/Albrit197/SauliusDirBrowser.git to clone or download repository using GIT.
+And open it with Visual Studio Code. install AMPPS program to your computer to be able to host this project.

+Usage

+When your AMPPS server is working properly and is ON, type in 'localhost' to your browser to get started.
+Click on SauliusBrowser/ directory to start navigating.

+Browser features:
+- Login
-- Log in page
+- Logout
-- file browsing and navigation
+- Browse directories
-- create new folder function
+- Create new directory
+- Delete files
+- Download files
-- delete existing files
+- Upload files (.txt only)

-- go back button
-- log out function
-- download and upload functions is to be done....
+Contributing

-Thank you for your feedback
+Pull requests are welcome, but this project is for educational porpuses only.
+Thank you for your cooperation!

-Best regards,
+Author:
 Saulius